 I recently read a book about active killers that many of you will enjoy.
-Surviving a Mass Killer Rampage by Chris Byrd was just released and is one of the better books available on the topic.
+Surviving a Mass Killer Rampage by Chris Bird was just released and is one of the better books available on the topic.

 Unlike many books, Chris looks at the problem through the eyes of both police officers and everyday citizens and provides suggestions for both groups about how to correctly respond in an active killer attack.